-For now, you can leave the label's title as Label because you're going to make it change within the program.
+For now, you can leave the label's title as Label as you're going to make it change within the program.
 You also want to leave something in the title so you can actually see it on the screen.
 If you clear the label's text, the object will still be there, but there is nothing visible to click in order to select.
 Expand the size of the label by dragging the center handle ball to the right, as shown in Figure 6-18.
-You'll also need to drag the sizing handle to the left to make "My Name is Awesome" fit and match the final centering of the label.